2016 State Regulations List: Feeding & Baiting Deer

 "It is illegal to bait or feed cervids or other wildlife in a 'Containment Area' ..." (pg 12)

 CWD CONTAINMENT AREA includes all of Berkeley, Grant, Hampshire, Hardy, Jefferson,

 Counties Where Baiting and Feeding is Not Allowed

-Placing bait for hunting purposes is prohibited in the following counties: Adams, Barron, Burnett, Calumet, Clark, Columbia, Crawford, Dane, Dodge, Eau Claire, Grant, Green, Iowa, Jackson, Jefferson, Juneau, Kenosha, Lafayette, Manitowoc, Marathon, Marquette, Milwaukee, Polk, Portage, Racine, Richland, Rock, Sauk, Shawano, Sheboygan, Vernon, Walworth, Washburn, Washington, Waukesha, Waupaca, Waushara and Wood.
-See Baiting and Feeding map on page 28.
+Placing bait for hunting purposes is prohibited in the following counties: Adams, Barron, Burnett, Calumet, Clark, Columbia, Crawford, Dane, Dodge, Eau Claire, Forest, Grant, Green, Iowa, Jackson, Jefferson, Juneau, Kenosha, Lafayette, Manitowoc, Marathon, Marquette, Milwaukee, Oneida, Polk, Portage, Racine, Richland, Rock, Sauk, Shawano, Sheboygan, Vernon, Vilas, Walworth, Washburn, Washington, Waukesha, Waupaca, Waushara and Wood. (pg 28)

 Counties Where Baiting and Feeding is Allowed

 In the remainder of the state (except for U.S. Fish and Wildlife Service lands), baiting for deer hunting purposes is allowed only under the following conditions: